 It is very important that on the day of your AP Exam, you must arrive on time and carry a valid, government-issued photo ID.
 Make sure that you’re using the correct school code before entering it to make sure your exam scores are recounted accurately.
 If you are a home-schooled student, you will use a 6-digit home-school or self-study code given to you on test day.
 And lastly, you must get plenty of sleep and have a good breakfast before taking your AP Exams.

 What is the AP Exam Cost?

-If you have substantial need for financing, then you possibly will be eligible for a $34 College Board fee reduction per AP Exam.
+If you have a substantial need for financing, then you possibly will be eligible for a $34 College Board fee reduction per AP Exam.
 Depending on your state of financial position there might also be extra funding available to complement the College Board fee reduction and decrease your fee even further.
-You must inquire with your AP coordinator to find out what kind support may be available to you.
+You must inquire with your AP coordinator to find out what kind of support may be available to you.

 |Description||Cost per Exam|

 |Exam (excluding AP Seminar and AP Research) available in the U.S., U.S. territories, Canada, and DoDEA schools*||$96|

 |Exam (apart from AP Seminar and AP Research) taken outside of the U.S.*||$126|